 In the event of a severe issue, requirement of extensive repairs, or requests for furniture replacements, please note that we’re required to acquire the relevant quotations and advise the Landlord of the situation to receive their approval to proceed with the proposed solution.
 The Maintenance Team will always aim to keep tenants informed as to the progress of any such situation.

-G4 Lets offers tenants a dedicated, external 24/7 out-of-hours service.
-You can contact the service at 01273 758 757 or 07805 569 727; please only use this number for genuine emergencies that occur outside of our office opening hours.
-If used for a non-emergency issue, this may result in the tenant being charged in-part or in-full for the call out, as the costs of an out-of-hours contractor are significantly higher.
+G4 Lets offers tenants a dedicated, external 24/7 emergency out-of-hours service.
+You can contact the service at 01273 758 757 or 07805 569 727 but only use this service for genuine emergencies that occur outside of our office opening hours.
+If used for a non-emergency issue, this will result in the tenant being charged in-part or in-full for the call out, as the costs of an out-of-hours contractor are significantly higher.

 If you report an emergency issue to the out-of-hours service, you must remain in or outside the property in order to give the contractors access, as they will not have a set of keys.
 You must also report the issue via email to email@example.com so that our Maintenance Team are able to follow up as soon as possible.